leonardo-ra/PI/Setup/README.md

+# roboPtics - Robotic arms in an Optics Production Line

+> A project within the purview of University of Aveiro's course subject: Projeto Industrial.
+The subject gives a group of students the oportunity to work with well established companies, within the Eletrical Engineering field.
+As pitched by PICadvanced S.A. at the time, the objective consisted of integrating vision in a robotic arm (an UR5e), to further increase the automation and output of their production line.

+> This git repository details the developments made by the team of six students who tackled this project.

 # Project Instruction Manual (PRISM):

-##### This manual serves as a basic step-by-step setup to run the UR5e Robot system, in conjunction with your PC, in order to perform the various autonomous tasks (inserting/removing, locating and testing of transceivers) required by PICadvanced.
+##### This manual serves as a basic step-by-step guide to run the aforementioned system from scratch.

-## The Setup
+## The Setup (Computer, UR5e Robotic Arm & Transceiver TestBox)

-### On your machine:
+### On your Computer:

 **Step 1:** On a *Windows 10* OS, start by checking if you have python installed.
 Open your cmd terminal and type: